Cloud-Architekt/cloud-architekt.github.io/temp/2020-07-15-azuread-b2b-security-considerations.md

 **Mitigation or workaround:**

 Blocked sign-in (disabled user) or forced password change of sensitive or privileged Azure AD accounts that are flagged as risky, could be a replacement for automated response.
-This will prevent further authentication to resources (located in tenant without Identity Protection).
 [Azure Sentinel playbooks](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks) can be used to run automation with additional security operations such as revoke user‘s refresh token or reset user password.

 _Note: Consider the lifetime and behaviour of various type of tokens if you need to revoke access.
-Microsoft publish a new article to give details on [revocation of user access in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/users-revoke-access)._
+Microsoft publish a new article which includes a general overview on [revocation of user access in Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/users-revoke-access)._

 Detection of risky and "non-applied policies" sign-ins to Azure Portal seems to be possible.
 I've used the following query to detect sign-ins with risk detection and non-applied "Conditional Access policies" from the home tenant during my tests.
-This query is simple but very experimental.
+This query is simple but also very experimental.
 Feel free to use it (without any warranty)!
 The latest version of this query is available from my GitHub repo: [azuresentinel/RiskySignInToAzurePortal.kusto](https://github.com/Cloud-Architekt/azuresentinel/blob/master/RiskySignInToAzurePortal.kusto)

 Enabling sign-in and user risk policy in the inviting / resource tenant (if possible) should be the best mitigation.
 This will also enforce risk-based policies to your other company tenants.
-Consider that remediation of user risk must be performed in the home tenant and access could be blocked to resource tenant.
+Consider that remediation of [user risk must be performed in the home tenant](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/concept-identity-protection-b2b#why-cant-i-remediate-risky-b2b-collaboration-users-in-my-directory) and [access could be blocked to resource tenant](https://docs.microsoft.com/en-us/azure/active-directory/identity-protection/concept-identity-protection-b2b#what-do-i-do-if-a-b2b-collaboration-user-was-blocked-due-to-a-risk-based-policy-in-my-organization).

 ### Side note: Offline detection and sign-in risks